How to Improve as a Defender With the m-station

 Being able to clear the ball correctly with a header, especially if you are a center-back, is crucial.
 First of all, if you mistime your header and only graze the ball with the top of your head, the botched clearance is just as dangerous as the cross itself, and perhaps even more so as there is one less defender to take care of the ball.
 Secondly, by clearing correctly with a header, you are asserting dominance and the opposing team will be less inclined to try crosses again.
 This is a way of protecting the keeper, as many goalkeepers prefer shot stopping to dealing with aerial balls.

-When performing this drill with the m-station football rebounder, make sure to keep your eyes on the ball and take a slightly offset stance before you jump.
+When performing this drill with the m-station soccer rebounder, make sure to keep your eyes on the ball and take a slightly offset stance before you jump.

 2. Short passes — Interceptions and passing on the first touch

 For a modern center-back, soccer is not just about tackling, heading, and marking.
 You need to be able to participate in the game even more; having a center-back with great skill on the ball allows greater options for a team during a game.
 Also, if you can pass both long and short, you reduce your limitations as a player.
 If the opposing team emphasizes marking your forwards, pass it short.
 If the opposing team pushes your defensive midfielders or your defenders up, pass it long.

 To improve short passing, make sure to look up when you know where you will meet the ball to see where your opponents are.
 Next, lock your angle and kick the ball with the inside of your foot.
 For every move you make on the field, it is important to look up in order to give yourself an overview of the field and players’ positions.
 Do not make assumptions or pass blindly — learn how to look up while playing.